x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-certificate-based-auth.md

     For detailed syntax and parameter information, see [Set-ActiveSyncVirtualDirectory](http://technet.microsoft.com/library/899fa80c-41e9-4fc0-b28e-5ca2f55e6369.aspx).

-## Step 5: Use IIS Manager to enable client certificate mapping for the Outlook on the web, Exchange Admin Center (ECP) and ActiveSync virtual directories
+## Step 5: Use IIS Manager to enable client certificate mapping for the Outlook on the web, Exchange admin center, and ActiveSync virtual directories

 > [!IMPORTANT]
 > After you perform this step, running the **Set-ActiveSyncVirtualDirectory** cmdlet might disable the client certificate mapping for ActiveSync.